zmois/travel-app/README.md

 3. To start the App
  `npm start`

-Open the browser and navigate to http://localhost:3000.
+4. Open the browser and navigate to http://localhost:3000.

-#Used APIs
+Used APIs
-API Keys are stored in the begining of the code and needed to place in the appropriate place.

 Search is called by city name.
 API responds with a list of results that match a searching word.

 Open Weather API is used to for Weather search.
-Units: metric

-Airport Search API
-cometari-airportsfinder-v1.p.rapidapi.com

-Geolocation API
-devru-latitude-longitude-find-v1.p.rapidapi.com
+Units: metric.
+You can sign for API Key and find the API documentation at https://openweathermap.org/api.
+You can sign up for a API Key at https://rapidapi.com/ for Airport Search API (cometari-airportsfinder-v1.p.rapidapi.com) and Geolocation API (devru-latitude-longitude-find-v1.p.rapidapi.com)